About APIC

 Collecting Political Items During the 1800's

-The collecting of political Americana probably started in 1789 when the very first George Washington "GW" inaugural item was struck.
+Historians say that the collecting of political Americana started in 1789 when the very first George Washington "GW" inaugural item was struck.
 Over the years, as political opposition grew, these American political items not only advertised one's favorite candidate, but left a vast array of tangible political history for all of us to enjoy.

 The APIC was Born

 The need for a group of collectors to band together was met in 1945 when five collectors organized the American Political Items Collectors.
-For a period of fifteen years, Joe Fuld (#1) served as President and Monroe D. Ray (#3) served as Secretary/Treasurer.
-The letterhead of the organization read "An organization devoted to the dissemination of authoritative information helpful to collectors of political items".
+For a period of 15 years, Joe Fuld (member #1) served as President and Monroe D. Ray (#3) served as Secretary/Treasurer.
+The letterhead of the organization read, "An organization devoted to the dissemination of authoritative information helpful to collectors of political items."
 In 1959, the organization had grown to 75 members.
 Monroe D. Ray tried for many years to get the members together for a meeting, to draw up by-laws and elect officers.
-With little cooperation among the membership, and failing health of Mr. Ray, it was decided to disband the APIC as of May 1st, 1960.
-Both Mr. Ray and Mr. Fuld had done a big and oftentimes thankless job during the fifteen years that they served as officers.
+With members scattered across the country and the failing health of Mr. Ray, it was decided to disband the APIC as of May 1, 1960.
+Both Mr. Ray and Mr. Fuld had done a big and often times thankless job during the 15 years that they served as officers.

-With no one willng to take over the responsibility of running the organization, the APIC nearly came to an end.
-Early in May of 1960, U.I.
-"Chick" Harris took the initiative, and wrote a letter to all APIC members mentioning that there was more nationwide interest in political Americana than there had been for years, and asked for every member to voice their opinion regarding a re-organization.
-This resulted in a meeting of the APIC, held at William's Restaurant in Chicago on July 24th, 1960 just prior to the Republican Convention.
-This meeting was attended by some 20 members and lasted six hours.
+With no one willng to take over the responsibility of running the organization, U.I.
+"Chick" Harris took the initiative and wrote a letter to all APIC members.
+He explained that there was more national interest in political Americana than there had been in years since a contested election was coming later that year, and he asked every member to voice their opinion regarding a re-organization.
+This resulted in a meeting of the APIC, held at William's Restaurant in Chicago on July 24, 1960, just prior to the Republican Convention.
+The meeting was attended by 20 members and lasted six hours.
 It was a true business meeting since not a single button was sold or traded!

 From this meeting, the APIC was revitalized into the active organization that is is today.
-The changes which took place included expanding the number of officers, forming a board of directors, voting by ballot, new by-laws and a constitution, a coded roster, auctions, national conventions every two years, price guides, control of fakes, encouraging local groups and, best of all--news bulletins to members.
-These news bulletins grew into what we have today, the APIC Keynoter.
+The changes that took place included expanding the number of officers, forming a board of directors, voting by ballot, new by-laws and a constitution, a coded roster, the creation of mail auctions, national conventions every two years, price guides, greater control of fakes, encouraging local groups and, best of all--news bulletins to members.

 The APIC Today